kvarkson/PhoneGap-iOS-Background-Location-Tracking-Plugin/README.md

 After getting <code>Resume</code> event just call <code>stopUpdatingLocation()</code> function.

 #TODOS
-I'm going to add a working xCode project with example of the plugin's functionality soon.
+I'm going to add a working xCode project with an example of the plugin's functionality soon.
+####Pull requests are welcome! :)

 #License